 Ibritumomab is used in combination with rituximab (Rituxan) and a radioactive chemical.
 Ibritumomab is injected into a vein through an IV.
 You will receive this injection in a clinic or hospital setting.

 Ibritumomab is usually given every 7 to 9 days.
 Follow your doctor's instructions.

-Ibritumomab can lower the blood cells that help your body fight infections.
+Ibritumomab can lower blood cells that help your body fight infections.
 This can make it easier for you to bleed from an injury or get sick from being around others who are ill.
-To be sure your blood cells do not get too low, your blood will need to be tested on a regular basis.
-Do not miss any scheduled appointments.
+Your blood may need to be tested often.
+Visit your doctor regularly.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.

 Need help identifying pills and medications?